VILLASframework/documentation/node/types/File.md

 See [open(2)](http://man7.org/linux/man-pages/man2/open.2.html) for an explanation of allowed values.
 The default value is `w+` which will start writing at the beginning of the file and create it in case it does not exist yet.

+## buffer_size (unsigned) = 0 {#node-config-file-buffer_size}

+If this is set to a positive value `<X>`, the node will generate a full [stream buffer](https://linux.die.net/man/3/setvbuf) with a size of `<X>` bytes.
+On output, this means that the data is buffered and not written until the buffer is full or until the node is stopped.

+On input, this means that the data is loaded into the buffer before it is passed on to the node.

+If `buffer_size = 0`, no buffer will be generated.

 ## in.epoch (float) {#node-config-file-epoch}

 ## in.epoch_mode ("direct" | "wait" | "relative" | "absolute") {#node-config-file-in.epoch_mode}